hyongtao-db/dify-docs/en/guides/application-orchestrate/chatbot-application.md

 **How to use metadata filtering when creating a Chatbot?**

-For instructions, see “Metadata Filtering > Chatbot” section in [Integrate Knowledge Base within Application](https://docs.dify.ai/guides/knowledge-base/integrate-knowledge-within-application).
+For instructions, see **Metadata Filtering > Chatbot** in *[Integrate Knowledge Base within Application](https://docs.dify.ai/guides/knowledge-base/integrate-knowledge-within-application)*.